 Laughter rang out again, Ted Kennedy’s among the loudest.

-It is so sad, thinking of that moment, that so funny and once so beloved and charitable a figure — a man who, for over a generation, shed so much light in the world — should have turned out to have such a dark side.
+I am sad recalling that moment; sad that so funny and once so beloved and charitable a figure — a man who, for over a generation, shed so much light in the world — should have turned out to have such a dark side.

-But, along with Prince Charles, I once occupied his consciousness for a fragment of a second.
-I pray for his victims, and for his soul.
+But, along with Prince Charles, I’m pleased that I once occupied his consciousness for a fragment of a second, standing in that hallway, calling out to him, just another reporter.
+I think of it as a particle of fellowship after which I can now pray for his soul and, more importantly, pray for his victims.

-And I’ll always remember the famous stand-up routine of a very young, new-to-the-scene Bill Cosby in which he pretends to be Noah in his arc during The Flood, cooped up with all those animals, bitterly complaining to God, “have you seen the bottom of that arc?
+Meanwhile, I can’t escape the happy memory of the famous comic stand-up routine of a very young, new-to-the-scene Bill Cosby in which he pretends to be the Biblical Noah, ordered to build his are and gather up the animals in anticipation of The Flood.
+Soon, cooped up with scores of animals, he bitterly complaining to God, “have you seen the bottom of that arc?
 Who’s going to clean up that mess?”